-Set to a supercharged, minimalist score, DGV: Danse à Grande Vitesse propels a jet train of 26 dancers in sleek costumes through surging, relentless movement in front of a structural metallic background.
+Set to a supercharged, minimalist score, DGV: Danse à Grande Vitesse propels 26 dancers in sleek costumes through surging, relentless movement in front of a structural metallic background.

 A tour de force for 26 dancers, with four couples at its core and featuring costumes and scenery by Jean-Marc Puissant and lighting by Jennifer Tipton, the work propels the dancers through shifting physical and emotional landscapes, paralleling Nyman's division of the score into five "regions."
 While a travel motif is never literal, a sensation of momentum and surging progression infuses the ballet.

 VIEW A SLIDESHOW OF IMAGES FROM DGV: DANSE À GRANDE VITESSE >